Chrome On Windows Ditches Microsoft's Compiler, Now Uses Clang - Slashdot

 Re: (Score:2)

-illustrating the power of open source (Score:2)
+illustrating the power of open source (Score:3)

 Re: (Score:2)